rclone/rclone/docs/content/faq.md

 ### Can I copy the config from one machine to another ###

 Sure!
 Rclone stores all of its config in a single file.
-If you want to find this file, the simplest way is to run `rclone -h` and look at the help for the `--config` flag which will tell you where it is.
+If you want to find this file, run `rclone config file` which will tell you where it is.

 See the [remote setup docs](/remote_setup/) for more info.